-Tuition fees for international students are below $20,000 per year at Australia's cheapest universities.
+Tuition fees for international students are around $20,000 per year at Australia’s cheapest universities.
 If you want to study at one of these low-fee universities, you will be studying in country Australia.
-Tuition fees in big cities such as Melbourne and Sydney start at around $20,00 per year.
+Tuition fees in big cities such as Melbourne and Sydney start at around $23,00 per year.

 Low-fee universities in country Australia